MaSzyna-Reloaded/.github/profile/README.md

 # MaSzyna: Reloaded
 *Rebuilding the Train Simulator Experience*
 ## About us
-**MaSzyna: Reloaded** is a development organization dedicated to creating a next-generation train simulator experience built with the Godot Engine 4.3.
+**MaSzyna: Reloaded** is a development organization dedicated to creating a next-generation train simulator experience built with Godot Engine.
 We leverage the power of MaSzyna - Symulator pojazdów szynowych ([https://eu07.pl](https://eu07.pl)) by utilizing its assets and scenery elements, while offering a modern and customizable platform for train enthusiasts and developers.

 ### Our tools: